coq/coq/doc/sphinx/language/gallina-extensions.rst

 |Coq| can also automatically detect what are the implicit arguments of a
 defined object.
 The command is just

-.. cmd:: Arguments @qualid : default implicits.
+.. cmd:: Arguments @qualid : default implicits

 The auto-detection is governed by options telling if strict, contextual, or reversible-pattern implicit arguments must be